-The leaf is covered with two types of glands.
+The leaf is covered with 2 types of glands.
 The peduncular glands, barely visible to the naked eye, produce droplets of clear mucilage that make the leaf appear to glisten in the sun.
 Their primary purpose is to entrap and hold prey.
 The microscopic sessile glands, located in slight depressions in the leaf, are responsible for digestion and absorption.
 The plant rarely catches insects larger than a housefly, but makes up for it by trapping many of them.
 Just as with Drosera, insects that alight or walk on the leaf gradually become stuck.
 As they struggle to free themselves, they unfortunately become further entrapped by a larger number of glands.
 The presence of the captured prey activates the secretion of digestive enzymes by the sessile glands.
 These glands absorb the resulting nutrient fluid.
 For larger prey, the leaf edges curl around it, bringing it into contact with more glands.
 This also reduces the likelihood of rain washing away the nutrients, as is also the case for Drosera rotundifolia.

 Pinguicula vulgaris Linnaeus

 - Habitat: Very moist and highly calcareous sites, wet rocks, marshy shorelines

-Distribution in Quebec
+- Distribution in Québec: Widespread

 - Global distribution: North America, Europe and Siberia

 Pinguicula villosa Linnaeus

 - Habitat: Swamps or moist ledges, around ponds or in peat bogs

-Throughout the north starting from Lac Mistassini
+- Distribution in Québec: Throughout the north starting from Lac Mistassini

 - Global distribution: Canada, Europe, Siberia